angular/angular/DEVELOPER.md

 ### Full test suite

 * `npm test`: full test suite for both JS and Dart versions of Angular.
-These are the same tests as those run on Travis.
+These are the same tests that run on Travis.

 You can selectively run either the JS or Dart versions as follows: